Meet the Team

 Other personnel associated with Auscarbon are:

 Geoff McArthur (Plantation Manager, Auscarbon) BSc (Forestry), MSc (Natural Resources): Geoff has worked all his life with trees.
 Geoff is a natural resources consultant specialising in carbon assessment, fire management, soil and site assessment, forest and plantation valuations and all management aspects of native and established forests and vegetation areas.
-His experinence includes Forestry Department Divisional Manager; General Manager of Bunnings Treefarms; and Contracts Manager for a plantation company.
+His experience includes Forestry Department Divisional Manager; General Manager of Bunnings Treefarms; and Contracts Manager for a plantation company.
 Geoff was awarded a Life Membership of the Australian Forest Growers for his significant contribution to the private forestry sector.

 Dr Geoff Woodall (Revegetation Agronomist) BSc Hort Hons, PhD: Geoff is a native plant agronomist and provides commercial revegetation technical services to us.
 He is a part time Assistant Professor at University of Western Australia's Centre of Excellence in Natural Resource Management (CENRM).
 His research and development work focuses on developing new native plant industries and developing improved revegetation techniques and systems.